Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe

-The preceding data point to a common origin in mergers of SGRBEE, LGRBNs and normal LGRBs: their soft/long tail sharing the same Amati-relation (Fig. \ref{figAm1}) and the Kolmogorov spectrum of gamma-ray fluctuations is smooth with no evidence for a bump that might indicate the formation of proto-pulsars.
-These hints point to a {\em common engine producing soft extended emission}, and probably so from black holes in mergers and CC-SNe alike.
+However, Fourier spectra are limited to tens of Hz due to strong Poisson noise in high frequency sampled gamma-ray light curves.
+For long GRBs of {\em BeppoSAX} (Fig. \ref{fig72lc}), Fig. \ref{figKol} shows an extension to the maximal frequency permitted by the Nyquist criterion obtained by butterfly filtering, i.e., matched filtering against a dense bank of time-symmetric chirp-like templates \citep{van14}.
+A broadband extended Kolmogorov spectrum is found with {no evidence for a bump that might indicate the formation of magnetars}.
+These data point to a {\em common engine producing soft extended emission}, probably so from black holes in mergers and CC-SNe alike.
 Additionally, rotating black holes have ample energy to account for the most energetic GRB-SNe (Table 1).
-Apart from the low number counts, the only reservation would be extremely sub-luminous CC-SNe (cf. \citep{pas07}), that would be undetectable in our sample LGRBNs (Fig. \ref{figAm2}).
+Apart from the low number counts, the only reservation would be extremely sub-luminous CC-SNe (cf. \cite{pas07}), that would be undetectable in our sample of LGRBNs (Fig. \ref{figAm2}).